 Norphlet, Arkansas: Norphlet Crater - Well ExplosionOn May 14, 1922, the J.T.
-Murphy No. 1 well did something unpleasant to the vast oil and natural gas deposit beneath it.
-The ground collapsed and then the whole mess exploded.
-The fenced-off 100x600 ft. crater is still visible.
+Murphy No. 1 well did something unpleasant: it collapsed, and the oil and natural gas deposit beneath it exploded.
+The fenced-off 100-foot-deep, 600-foot-wide crater is still visible.

 - Crater Rd, Norphlet, AR

 - From Norphlet center, go north on N. Texas Avenue.
 At the Corner One Stop, make a left on Baugh St. Make the first right on Firetower Rd.
 Stay to the right and continue on Crater Rd and continue to the crater.
 It is located by the Hicks Cemetery.

 Visitor Tips and News About Norphlet Crater - Well Explosion

 The early 20th century saw boom towns growing up overnight in the oil and natural gas rich fields of south Arkansas around the town of El Dorado.
 Towns like Smackover's population skyrocketed from 500 to 15,000 in the blink of an eye with the influx of oil workers and wildcatters looking to tap into the rich deposits.
 Near the town of Norphlet, the Oil Operators Trust drilled the well known as J.T.
 Murphy No. 1.
 The deposit started pumping out oil and gave indications of a large natural gas field also under the well.